rmitchell1994/cypress-on-gitpod/README.md

 ### Gitpod Disount

-If you like the simplicity of a one-click development environment, you can use coupon code `MIKENIKLES` to get 30% off for the first 3 months of your Gitpod subscription.
+If you like the simplicity of a one-click development environment, you can contact me to get 30% off for the first 3 months of your Gitpod subscription.

 ## How does it work?